hermanbayron/hermanbayron/README.md

   <ul>
   <li>

-    Since I was little I love mathematics, I enjoy understanding the rules on which science is based; and mathematics covers a lot of science in general, such as physics or chemistry.
+    When I was a child I love mathematics, I enjoy understanding the rules on which science is based; and mathematics covers a lot of science in general, such as physics or chemistry.
 Programming is a lot of fun for me, understanding how certain algorithms and patterns create things that we normally use and see in applications and web pages.
   </li>
   <li>
   🌱 I’m currently learning Full Stack development with React, Javascript, Node, Flask, Python